UWARG/WARG-KiCAD/README.md

 To generate a Bill of Materials (BOM), use the generate_warg_bom.py script.

 1. In KiCad Eeschema (schematic editor), go to Tools ->Generate Bill of Materials or click on the BOM icon in the toolbar.
-2. Click "Add Plugin" and navigate to the generate_warg_bom.py script.
+2. Click "Add Plugin" and navigate to the generate_warg_bom.py script in \WARG-kicad\bom\generate_warg_bom.py.
 Click on it.
 The "Command Line" text field should be auto-completed with something like this:
  ```python "[Your local directory]\WARG\ZeroPilot-HW\WARG-kicad\bom\generate_warg_bom.py" "%I" "%O"  ```
 3. Make sure the correct plugin is selected and click "Generate".
 It will print out the file path of the BOM in csv format
 4. Love, cherish, and adore your new bill of materials.